New Town, Czech Republic - Things to Do in New Town

 Top Things to Do in New Town

-Booking Tip: Tickets range from 300-2000 CZK depending on seating and performance.
-Book well in advance for popular shows.
+Booking Tip: Tickets range from 20-80 EUR depending on seating and performance.
+Book online 2-3 weeks ahead for popular shows, though same-day tickets are sometimes available at the box office.
 Dress code is smart casual to formal.

 Getting There